 KeePassXC can read KeePass password databases, making it easy to migrate your passwords over.
 That said, they are definitely distinct products.
 The following table lists some of the differences:

 You can consider KeePassXC as a great alternative to KeePass if you want to run your password manager on multiple operating systems, or you need one of the features in the preceding table.
-You might also want to consider that KeePassXC is being developed by a team (six members currently), while KeePass is a one-person project.
+You might also want to consider that KeePassXC is being developed by a team (five members currently), while KeePass is a one-person project.

 Since KeePass is created and maintained by the author, there isn’t a support team like you would get with other password managers.
 That means no phone support, no Twitter, and no email.
 If you need help with KeePass, the place to get it is in the KeePass forum on SourceForge.

 The other resource you can use if you have problems is the KeePass Help Center.